AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 Supplementary reading: Calzetta--Hu (S39) for the influence functional approach; Orioli--Berges (S29) for far-from-equilibrium universality.

-# Connections to the Projects in Scientific Computing
+# Connections to Projects in Scientific Computing

 These notes serve as the reading guide for the nonequilibrium QFT chapter of *Projects in Scientific Computation*.
 Several connections to other parts of the program are worth making explicit.